 To keep the sawdust flying, I recently finished what is called The Milkman’s Workbench.
 I saved an article from the June, 2013, issue of Popular Woodworking, last year because I thought I’d like to make it.
 I found enough good pieces of wood in my stash to put one together, so I decided to finally do it.
 It took only a few days to make.
 This type of workbench is small, but handy for craftspeople who work in small spaces, like apartments or tiny workshops.
 It’s also handy for taking along for carving demonstrations.

 The kitchen part of our remodel will have two new sinks.
 There’s a regular kitchen sink, and a bar sink on the island.
-To be able to cut vegetables over the sink, I’m putting together a cutting board that IMG_0888will fit nicely over one of the sinks.
+To be able to cut vegetables over the sink, I’m putting together a cutting board that will fit nicely over one of the sinks.
 It is all salvaged urban forest wood from an old apple tree.
 The tree died and the owner gave me the trunk and a couple of thick branches.
 The tree had rotted in the middle, but I was still able to salvage some very good sections.
 I ripped it into boards and it has been drying for over a year.
 A few months ago I cut a couple of the boards into one inch square pieces, then started gluing them together.
 I’ll finish this after we get the sinks so I can fit it properly.

 I’ve been doing a lot of woodturning, and a couple of my students have too.
 For smaller turnings, like pens, small spindles, or the noters like I do, I picked up a set of mini carbide turning tools.
 (Christmas present for myself!)
 These stay sharp much longer than standard turning tools and work well on my mini lathe.